paper-engineer/laser-gallery/docs/_pages/instructions.md

 - setup file (cut path, correct thickness, select power/speed/passes, etc) it has lightburn layers!
 - load blank and run through checklist: properly aligned, masked if necessary?, hold downs?
 - set focus with tool
-- on lightburn, click camera button. click "home" on lightburn or laser. click "frame" confirm location ok.
+- on lightburn, click camera button. click "home" on lightburn or laser. click "frame" confirm location ok. (*the camera isn't currently well calibrated.
+I use the map and my placement jigs instead.)
 - close the laser lid.
 - double check no unattended time planned (use the bathroom before starting!)
 - send job, press start button on laser. or press start on lightburn.